Unsupervised Source-Free Ranking of Biomedical Segmentation Models Under Distribution Shift: Instance Segmentation

 \subsection{Covid\_IF External Models Perturbation Sweep}

-In the main paper in \cref{fig:Instance_seg_covid} we also ranked the transferability of a set of publicly available models~\cite{pachitariu_cellpose-sam_2025,archit_segment_2025,pape_microscopy-based_2021} for instance cell segmentation on the Covid\_IF~\cite{pape_microscopy-based_2021} dataset.
-The models all have very different instantiation processes, but through calculating the transferability metric in output segmentation space we are able to directly compare the varied set of models.
+In the main paper in \cref{fig:Instance_seg_covid} we also ranked the predicted target performance of a set of publicly available models~\cite{pachitariu_cellpose-sam_2025,archit_segment_2025,pape_microscopy-based_2021} for instance cell segmentation on the Covid\_IF~\cite{pape_microscopy-based_2021} dataset.
+The models all have very different instantiation processes, but through calculating the ranking metric in output segmentation space we are able to directly compare the varied set of models.
 The Micro-SAM models~\cite{archit_segment_2025} perform Automatic Instance Segmentation (AIS), which utilises an additionally trained decoder to predict a three channel output: the distance to the object centre, the distance to the object boundary and foreground probabilities.
 The predictions are then instantiated using seeded watershed.
 Cellpose-SAM~\cite{pachitariu_cellpose-sam_2025} use a custom decoder to directly predict vector flow fields, which can then be converted to instance segmentations. `Powerful-chipmunk' is a specialist U-Net model taken from the Bioimage model zoo~\cite{ouyang_bioimage_2022}, the model is trained specifically on the Covid\_IF data and predicts object foreground and boundary predictions, which are then converted to instances using watershed and GASP.

-In \cref{fig:Instance_seg_covid} from the main paper we show the correlation between CTE-ARS and mSA performance for a single additive Gaussian noise perturbation strength.
-In \cref{tab:cte_ars_covid_if_gauss} we investigate a range of Gaussian noise strengths $\sigma=0.01-0.05$.
+In \cref{fig:Instance_seg_covid} from the main paper we show the correlation between CMR-ARS and mSA performance for a single additive Gaussian noise perturbation strength.
+In \cref{tab:CMR_ars_covid_if_gauss} we investigate a range of Gaussian noise strengths $\sigma=0.01-0.05$.